microsoft/vscode-docs/docs/extensionAPI/vscode-api-commands.md

   Property-value pairs that can be passed through this argument:

-  * 'levels': Number of levels to fold
+  * 'levels': Number of levels to fold.
+Defauts to 1.
-  * 'up': If 'true', folds given number of levels up otherwise folds down
+  * 'direction': If 'up', folds given number of levels up otherwise folds down.
+  * 'selectionLines': The start lines (0-based) of the editor selections to apply the fold action to.
+If not set, the active selection(s) will be used.

 `editor.action.showReferences` - Show references at a position in a file